spex-xray/spex-help/source/getstarted/optimize.rst

 switch back to ``var calc qc``.
 The errors derived using ``qc`` should be statistically the same as the errors in ``var calc new``.

+In addition, it is also possible to ignore or set a quicker calculation for individual ions.
+See :ref:`sect:performance` for details.

 Python interface
 ----------------